Skip to Content

 • The study has been approved by a research ethics board.

-Please click here to learn more about the storage and secondary uses of newborn screening samples.
+Please visit our Storage and Secondary Use page for more information about the storage of newborn screening samples.

-A researcher who wants to access to stored samples for a study must submit a written request to Newborn Screening Ontario (NSO) and gain approval from the Children's Hospital of Eastern Ontario (CHEO) and their own institutional research ethics board (REB).
+A researcher who wants to access to stored samples for a study must submit a written request to Newborn Screening Ontario and gain approval from the Children's Hospital of Eastern Ontario (CHEO) and their own institutional research ethics board (REB).
 An application for a research study’s approval through a REB is a lengthy and rigorous process designed to guarantee the privacy and best interests of the research subjects (the babies whose samples will be used for the study).
-Details on the REB application process at the Children’s Hospital of Eastern Ontario can be found at: www.cheori.org.
+Details on the REB application process at CHEO can be found at: www.cheori.org

-Samples may be used for other purposes in the future, but only as authorized by PHIPA or any other applicable law, and following review by the Ministry of Health and Long Term Care with the advice of the NSO Advisory Council.
-Please click here to learn more about how Newborn Screening Ontario (NSO) is governed.
-We will communicate any changes in sample storage and use via this website, and, as always, we will continue to protect the privacy of all babies screened.
+Samples may be used for other purposes in the future, but only as authorized by PHIPA or any other applicable law, and following review by the Ministry of Health and Long-Term Care with the advice of the Newborn Screening Ontario (NSO) Advisory Council.
+You can learn more about how NSO is governed on our NSO Governance page.
+We will communicate any changes in sample storage and use via this website.
+As always, we will continue to protect the privacy of all babies screened.

-To request destruction or release of sample from Newborn Screening Ontario, the parents/legal guardian/or child must complete a request form or must attend NSO offices with originals of the required identifying documents to complete the forms in person.
-An original copy of the form is required to complete the request.
+To request destruction or release of sample from Newborn Screening Ontario (NSO), the parents, legal guardian, or child must complete a request form or attend NSO offices with original copies of the required identifying documents to complete the forms in person.
+NSO requires an original copy of the form to complete the request.

-A task force of the Ontario Newborn Child Screening Subcommittee was created in 2008 to consider issues related to blood spot storage and use.
-A minimum storage length of 5 years was recommended to provide effective screening testing and quality assurance for the program.
-This length of time was recommended for a number of reasons, most importantly because the diseases targeted by the screening program would be expected to cause health problems for an affected child by the time they were 5 years of age.
-Therefore storing samples for this length of time would allow investigation and possible re-testing if a child was diagnosed with one of the conditions on our panel following a negative newborn screen.
+A task force of the Ontario Newborn Child Screening Sub-committee was created in 2008 to consider issues related to blood spot storage and use.
+A minimum storage length of five years was recommended to provide effective screening testing and quality assurance for the program.
+This length of time was recommended for many reasons, most importantly because the diseases targeted by the screening program would be expected to cause health problems for an affected child by the time they were five years of age.
+Therefore, storing samples for this length of time would allow investigation and possible re-testing if a child was diagnosed with one of the conditions on our panel following a negative newborn screen.
 It would also allow confirmation of whether or not a screening sample was obtained on the child.
-For this reason, the task force also recommended that an individual (or their parents or guardians) be able to request return or destruction of the sample after this five year period.
+For this reason, the task force also recommended that an individual (or their parents or guardians) be able to request return or destruction of the sample after this five-year period.

-Parents/guardians who have further questions or concerns about the potential use of their child’s stored sample are encouraged to contact us.
+Parents/guardians with further questions or concerns about the potential use of their child’s stored sample can contact us.

 There is a formal process in Ontario for individuals or organizations to nominate a condition for newborn screening.
-The process begins with the completion of a simple nimination form.
+The process begins with the completion of a nomination form.
 Please visit our Test Addition Process page for more information.